 Part 1 - Reasonable opportunity/no prior opportunity

-Players that have had no prior opportunity need to be given a reasonable opportunity to dispose of the football.
-In this situation, an attempt to kick or handball is acceptable and play on will result.
+Players that have had no prior opportunity need to be given a reasonable opportunity to dispose of the football when tackled legally.
+In this situation, a genuine attempt to kick or handball is acceptable and play on will result.

 Part 2 - Prior opportunity